-- (1) The monitor thinks that the moratorium is no longer likely to result in the rescue of the company as a going concern (subject to the normal relaxation of this test during coronavirus). - (2) The monitor thinks that the objective of rescuing the company as a going concern has already been achieved. - (3) The monitor thinks that, by reason of a failure by the directors to comply with a request for further information, the monitor is unable properly to carry out the monitor's functions; or - (4) The monitor thinks that the company is unable to pay any of its moratorium debts, or pre-moratorium debts for which the company does not have a payment holiday that have fallen due (s.
+- (1) The monitor thinks that the moratorium is no longer likely to result in the rescue of the company as a going concern (or, for companies that entered a moratorium before 1 October 2020, would not do "even if one were to disregard any worsening of the financial position of the company for reasons relating to coronavirus" (Schedule 4, para.
+10). - (2) The monitor thinks that the objective of rescuing the company as a going concern has already been achieved. - (3) The monitor thinks that, by reason of a failure by the directors to comply with a request for further information, the monitor is unable properly to carry out the monitor's functions; or - (4) The monitor thinks that the company is unable to pay any of its moratorium debts, or pre-moratorium debts for which the company does not have a payment holiday that have fallen due (s.
 A38), but for these purposes, the monitor must disregard (a) any debts that the monitor has reasonable grounds for thinking are likely to be paid within 5 days of the decision, and (b) any debts in respect of which the creditor has agreed to defer payment until a time that is later than the decision (Schedule 4, para.
 37).